 Not working?
-Download the full eclipse installation and you will just need to execute the last three installation steps.
+Download the full eclipse installation, which already contains everything you need to use ReFlO.

 A ReFlO Domain Model (RDM) encodes domain knowledge, i.e., interfaces of the domain and its implementations.
 To create a domain model, the user must create a diagram file, selecting File > New > Example... > Domainmodel Diagram, and then choose the name for the file.